splunk-soar-connectors/code42v2/CONTRIBUTING.md

 polling.
 Then, hit `Poll Now`.
 You likely will want to increase the `Maximum Containers` and `Maximum Artifacts` properties to ingest more alerts.

 Go to the Sources tab and look at the newly ingested alerts.
-Use the "Action" button and select from the action you wish to run.
+Use the "Action" button and select the action you wish to run.
 Additionally, use the "Playbook" button to run a playbook.

 ## Reset Polling Checkpoint